JoeYong01/blood-donation-pipeline-v2/README.md

 ~~In this second interation I've built a more monolithic architecture, in which all infrastructure, tools & code resides in the virtual machine, as opposed to a more 'microservice' approach in the first iteration of the project.~~

-In the third iteration (bigquery branch), I've split up the any logic that processes ds_data_granular (the largest dataset, few million rows last i recalled) to bigquery, as filtering over a million rows in a tiny machine (2 core 1gb ram) in streamlit.
+In the third iteration (bigquery branch), I've split up the any logic that processes ds_data_granular (the largest dataset, few million rows last i recalled) to bigquery, as filtering over a million rows in a tiny machine (2 core 1gb ram) in streamlit takes FOREVER.
 I've setup a datamart style setup, where raw tables are processed in bigquery, and the smaller machine will filter from this significantly smaller result set.

 ---
 ### Workflow